 That is, which policy or procedure is applied to a country or territory name as TLD, determines the applicable governance framework, the structure of relationships between the relevant stakeholders (including end-users) and their respective roles and responsibilities.
 This is not just relevant for the selection or delegation stage, but also for subsequent stages, once a country or territory name Top Level Domain is operational.

-Background on this CWG-UCTN
+Background on this ccNSO-GNSO CWG-UCTN (2014)

 This CWG-UCTN was formed in March, 2014.
 Members of the CWG are identified on the CWG’s web page, which is linked to the ccNSO’s web page.